mattbasta/client-performance-handbook/manuscript/06-Minification.md

 # Minification

 In the book *High Performance Web Sites* (Chapter 10), Steve Souders differentiates between minification and obfuscation.
-Today, the two concepts have largely merged into one: all proper minification tools perform many complex optimizations, all of which will be discussed in this chapter.
+Today, the two concepts have largely merged into one: all proper minification tools tend to perform many complex optimizations.

+Ten years ago, tools like JSMin and YUI's CSS compressor were state-of-the-art.
+Today, the tools that have replaced them are more akin to compilers.
+UglifyJS and Google Closure Compiler have taken JavaScript optimization to a whole new level and made deep, complex minification techniques both safe and reliable as well as easy-to-use for the average web developer.

 ## Markup